INTODUCTION TO THE STUDY AREA

 The aims and objectives of this organization are as bellow:

 It is a rural development project.
 So the aim of this project is to increase the per capita income of the rural people, because the inhabitants of this region have only half of the average per capita income from the rest of the country.
+To provide the civic facilities such as clean drinking water, roads, water channels, provision of agricultural inputs like seeds, pesticides etc, improvement of livestock, micro credit facilities etc. To empower the whole community rather than individuals.
+To educate the community to bring balance between their needs and available resources.
+To create a sense of development among the people to improve there life conditions by themselves rather than to wait for the aid of outer agencies.
+9.2.1.b ORGANIZATIONAL MODEL

 The work of AKRSP focuses to evolve a village organizational model.
 Because in this way it only becomes possible to identify infrastructure projects like roads, irrigation channels etc. thus during its stages AKRSP forms village organizations (VOs).
 These VOs identify the problems and needs of the number of village community.
 AKRSP launched development programs according to the needs of village organization.
 When VOs evolve an organization model, AKRSP enter into partnership with the VOs under which each side has reciprocal obligation .By obligation it is meant that at the time of organization formation, the member contribute and deposit equitable savings.
 If the deposit savings are too small than the estimate of the development program, the AKRSP does not enter into partnership.
 One essential and significance element of the strategy is the provision of one time grant for a productive physical infrastructure (PPI) project per village organization.